sucharita1/MechaCar_Statistical_Analysis/README.md

 The T tests confirm our belief that something is wrong in Lot3 which needs to be investigated further and may be one of the reasons for the problems that MechaCar is facing.

 ## Study Design: MechaCar vs Competition
-For the statistical study to see if MechaCar is not over or underpriced we need to the following metrics
+For the statistical study to see if MechaCar is not over or underpriced against the competitors we need to the following:

 #### Metrics
 Som of the most important metrics are :